GQdeveloper/handwriting-to-text/README.md

 # handwriting-to-text
 Currently working on the user interface and Tensorflow model.
+Using Pycharm